3DRX/vaporplay/README.md

 # VaporPlay

-Cloud-game server & client based on Linux and pion webrtc.
+Cloud-game server & client based on Linux and Pion WebRTC.

-> This project is not production-ready, it's only ment to be used for reasearch and testing purpose.
+> This project is originally not intended to be production-ready, it's ment to be used for reasearch and testing purpose.
+But all kinds of PR's are welcomed, thanks for checking out this project.

 ## Environment & Limitations